We have the

 End youth homelessness

-Join us for MCM Sleep At The ’G, where each year, compassionate Victorians come together in support of thousands of young Victorians who are without a safe place to call home.
+In 2026, over 850 compassionate Victorians came together for MCM Sleep At The ’G in support of thousands of young Victorians who are without a safe place to call home.

 Youth homelessness snapshot